Skip to content

 Quartzite generally costs more than granite or engineered quartz.
 The material is rarer, and it requires skilled fabrication due to its hardness.

-Is it worth the premium?
-For many Greater Boston and MetroWest homeowners, absolutely.
-You're getting natural beauty with exceptional durability, and it adds real value to Massachusetts homes.
+For many Greater Boston and MetroWest homeowners, it's worth the premium.
+You're getting real stone beauty with exceptional durability, and it adds real value to Massachusetts homes.

 🎨 Popular Quartzite Varieties for Kitchens